confluentinc/live-labs/connectors-aws/redshift-s3/README.md

     * Click **Begin Configuration**.

     * Choose **AWS** as your Cloud Provider and your preferred Region.
-        > **Note:** AWS account with root permissions is required as your Cloud Provider since you will be utilizing Redshift, S3, and DynamoDB in this lab.
-We recommend you choose Oregon (west2) as the region.
+        > **Note:** AWS account with root permissions is required as your Cloud Provider since you will be utilizing Redshift and S3 in this lab.
+We recommend you choose Oregon (US-West-2) as the region.

     * Specify a meaningful **Cluster Name** and then review the associated *Configuration & Cost*, *Usage Limits*, and *Uptime SLA* before clicking **Launch Cluster**.